Marin Weekend Family Fun for January 22, 23 & 24

 Point Reyes National Seashore

 Go see the whales out at the Point Reyes Light House and Chimney Rock.
 Shuttle buses leave Drakes Beach every 15–20 minutes.
-The cost is $5 per person.
-Children under 16 are free.
-No cars allowed at Point Reyes Light House on weekends and holidays.
+Cost: $7 per person; children under 16 free.
+No cars allowed at Point Reyes Light House on weekends and holidays through late March.
 For more info, visit their website.

 Saturday, 10 am–noon